AltaPay/plugin-magento2-community/README.md

 These modules are tested and known to be working with the AltaPay Payment extension:

 - Amasty Subscriptions & Recurring Payments
-- Aamsty One Step Checkout Pro
+- Amasty One Step Checkout Pro
 - Fooman OrderFees

 ## Changelog